ghazanhaider/snippets/README.md

 Basic snippets:

-* Basic sockets client and server (fixed message size of 1024)
+* server.py and client.py are basic sockets client and server (fixed message size of 1024)
-* Basic SSL sockets, fixed message size
+* sslserver.py and sslclient.py are basic SSL sockets, fixed message size
+* The default_context pair use ssl.create_default_context but have specific requirements to make them work.

+How to confirm SSL:
+`openssl s_client -showcerts -connect 127.0.0.1:8011`

+How to generate test certs:

+`openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout key.pem`